 On completion of this course, students will be able to:

-- Use academic skills to enhance understanding of spoken and written material.
+- Understand the importance of asking questions to improve the understanding of spoken and written material.

-Read selected texts on familiar topics to obtain a general sense of meaning.
+Read selected texts on familiar topics to obtain a general sense of the meaning.

 Read factual texts for main ideas and details.